osohq/oso/new-docs/content/python/reference/frameworks/django.md

 # Django

-The oso Django integration adopts Django conventions and provides middleware, view decorators and ORM integrations to make it easier to use oso with Django.
+The Oso Django integration adopts Django conventions and provides middleware, view decorators and ORM integrations to make it easier to use Oso with Django.

 ## Installation

-The oso Django integration is available on [PyPI](https://pypi.org/project/django-oso/) and can be installed using `pip`:
+The Oso Django integration is available on [PyPI](https://pypi.org/project/django-oso/) and can be installed using `pip`:

 ```